AngelosDid/EasyFreezy/README.md

 loc_diff can be used as a cut-off criterion to detect with accuracy the start of a freezing behavior.
 It is also used for detecting following freezing frames. <br><br><br><br>

 ## avged_diff : is used when loc_diff criterion for a bodypart is violated.
 To calculate avged_diff : <br><br>
-1)First we calculate the absolute sum for np.ediff1d differences* between future frames and divide it by a number (for between ears body part, this number is the user_betwears_ff-1, that is, the number of future frames that the user has selected to include -1.) for x axis.<br>
+1) First we calculate the absolute sum for np.ediff1d differences* between future frames and divide it by a number (for between ears body part, this number is the user_betwears_ff-1, that is, the number of future frames that the user has selected to include -1.) for x axis.<br>
-2)Then  we calculate the absolute sum for np.ediff1d differences between future frames and divide it by the same number for the y axis.<br>
+2) Then  we calculate the absolute sum for np.ediff1d differences between future frames and divide it by the same number for the y axis.<br>
-3)Finally, we get the sum of the 2 sums above.<br><br>
+3) Finally, we get the sum of the 2 sums above.<br><br>
 Here is an example of calculating avged_distance for frame 0 (average difference always starts from next frame, that is, frame 1).
 The user_betwears_ff here is 5 and the denominator is user_betwears_ff-1, that is 4.

 ![avged_diff](https://github.com/user-attachments/assets/9aa180fb-86ca-4e95-84d3-38d91c9d64dc)